MajorZiploc/tooling_notes/art/blender/notes.md

     Margin Method: Scaled
     Margin: 0.002

+#### UV Textures

+Shader Editor:
+  Image Texture Node setting:
+    use Clip instead of Repeat

+UVMap.Face -- order extra UVMaps -- UVMap.*
+  every mesh on model needs each UVMap you create
+    if it isnt used on a particular UVMap then you smart uv unwrap it for that UVMap.* move it off of the texture
+      if using Clip on Image Texture Nodes then it will make it not use that texture

 ### Texture painting

 shift+x -- color picker -- DONT CLICK just hover over color and release keys